 For some tokens - like Lido’s stETH which is tied to the value of ETH - these token rebases occur on a daily basis to keep the price consistent with the underlying asset.
 So you might end up with more or less tokens due to these daily rebases.

 Unsurprisingly, the IRS hasn’t yet issued specific guidance on token rebases.
 However, they do have guidance on stock splits - which are a similar event in traditional markets.
-A stock split happens when a company splits existing shares into further shares to increase liquidity.
-The IRS does not view this as a taxable event.
+A stock split happens when a company splits existing shares into further shares to increase liquidity and the IRS does not view this as a taxable event.
 In other words, you might have more shares, but those shares have the same value.
 It would be reasonable to assume token rebases would be seen in a similar way.

 Best crypto tax software for DeFi